saturnops/terraform-aws-vpc/README.md

 - **vpc-peering:** VPC peering support is available using submodule `vpc_peering`.
 Refer [Peering Docs](https://github.com/saturnops/terraform-aws-vpc/tree/main/modules/vpc_peering) for more information

-- **vpc-with-ipv6:** To create VPC with IPv6 support just you have to enable the parameter ipv6_enabled.
-Rest all the things will be taken care by module.
+- **vpc-with-ipv6:** To create VPC with IPv6 support, you only need to enable the parameter 'ipv6_enabled'.
+Rest all the configurations will be taken care by module.
 Refer for example `vpc-with-ipv6`.
 Refer [Peering Docs](https://github.com/Ad-saturnops/terraform-aws-vpc/tree/main/examples/vpc-with-ipv6) for more information

 # IAM Permissions